 2. English language proficiency

-You need to demonstrate proficiency in English by submitting the results of either:
+You need to prove your proficiency in English by submitting the results of one of these tests:

 - The TOEFL institutional code for Tilburg University is 9860.